bytedance/uss/README.md

     --checkpoint_path=""
 ```

-## Train from Scratch
+## 4. Train the CASA system from scratch

-## Download dataset.
+4.0 Download dataset.

-The [scripts/1_download_dataset.sh](scripts/1_download_dataset.sh) script is used for downloading all audio and metadata from the internet.
+Download the AudioSet dataset from the internet.
 The total size of AudioSet is around 1.1 TB.
-Notice there can be missing files on YouTube, so the numebr of files downloaded by users can be different from time to time.
-Our downloaded version contains 20550 / 22160 of the balaned training subset, 1913637 / 2041789 of the unbalanced training subset, and 18887 / 20371 of the evaluation subset.

-For reproducibility, our downloaded dataset can be accessed at: link: [https://pan.baidu.com/s/13WnzI1XDSvqXZQTS-Kqujg](https://pan.baidu.com/s/13WnzI1XDSvqXZQTS-Kqujg), password: 0vc2
+For reproducibility, our downloaded dataset can be accessed at: link: [https://pan.baidu.com/s/13WnzI1XDSvqXZQTS-Kqujg](https://pan.baidu.com/s/13WnzI1XDSvqXZQTS-Kqujg), password: 0vc2.
+Users may only download the balanced set (10.36 Gb) to train a baseline system.

 The downloaded data looks like: